How it works

 We use patent-pending phase sequencing technology to help prevent habituation from affecting the focusing effect of the music.
 As illustrated above, your concentration is maximized over the full 100 minute cycle rather than oscillating in much less efficient increments.

-Our exclusive instrumental music library is scientifically and artistically curated, and includes a significant number of newly commissioned works from well known music producers and composers that you won’t hear anywhere else.
+Our exclusive instrumental music library includes a significant number of newly commissioned works from well known music producers and composers that you won’t hear anywhere else.